egarbi/nagios_plugins/README.md

 Description
 ------------

-`nagios-plugins` pretend to be a collection of various customized plugins that my mates and I, have written and expanded over the last 2 years or so, working a monitoring area in a pretty popular company.
+`nagios-plugins` intends to be a collection of various customized plugins that my mates and I, have written and expanded over the last 2 years or so, working a monitoring area in a pretty popular company.